terasky-k8s-training/k8s-training-portworx/docs/task.md

    **Scenario**: Mount the same volume in different PODs at the same time.

    **Action**:
-   - Scale up the wordpress application to 4 pods.
+   - Scale up the wordpress application to 2 pods.
-   - Make sure the application keeps using the pvc even though 4 pods are using it.
+   - Make sure the application keeps using the pvc even though multiple pods are using it.
+   - Upload a post by accessing /admin, example [here](./readmes/backup.md)

    **Expected Result**: Data is written simultaneously from different pods.